ajasnz/CalenCraft/docs/README.md

 ## Possible URL formats
-- `https://example.com/calendar`: This format has been superceded by default, but can be enabked by setting the `cc_enable_ics_path` environment variable to `true`.
+- `https://example.com/calendar`: This format has been superceded by default, but can be enabked by setting the `cc_enable_non_ics_path` environment variable to `true`.
 This format does not support contexts, and will be removed in a future version.
 - `https://example.com/ics/calendar`: This format is the default and will work for all configurations
-- ~~`https://example.com/ics/context/calendar`: This format will only work if contexts are enabled in the configuration file and the `cc_enable_contexts` environment variable is set to `true`~~
+- `https://example.com/ics/context/calendar`: This format will only work if contexts are enabled in the configuration file and the `cc_enable_contexts` environment variable is set to `true`

 ## Environment variables
 Some configuration options can be set globally via environment variables, these are: